Andrea Vötter: Sports Career

 Vötter competed at the 2014 Winter Olympics for Italy.
 In the Women's singles she placed 19th.

 Vötter's best Luge World Cup overall finish is 7th in 2018–19.

 At the 2024 World Championships at Altenberg, Germany, she along with partner Marion Oberhofer became the Doubles' sprint champion.

+At the 2026 Winter Olympics, she won a gold medal in the women's doubles event, along with Oberhofer.
+It was the first time a women's doubles luge event was held at the Olympics.
+She also won a bronze medal in the team relay.